suhock/php-dependency-injection/README.md

 [provisioning instances](#adding-dependencies-to-the-container) of specific types, as well as specifying factories for all classes in a particular [namespace](#namespace-container) or implementing a specific [interface](#interface-container).
+You can also register more than one implementation of the same type as [keyed services](#keyed-services).
 You can easily extend the default `Container` implementation with your own custom lifetime strategies, instance providers, or nested containers to fit your needs.

 The library also provides a [`ContextContainer` class](#context-container) for cascading dependency resolution down a nested context hierarchy and an